rudionrails/quarry.nvim/README.md

         "williamboman/mason-lspconfig.nvim",
         "neovim/nvim-lspconfig",

-        -- not required by quarry.nvim
+        -- not required by quarry.nvim, just to show how to extend capabilities "hrsh7th/cmp-nvim-lsp",
-        "hrsh7th/cmp-nvim-lsp",
     },
     opts = {